-- They can lower your fuel bills – drawing heat from the ground means you will face cheaper energy bills as you will require less in electricity and gas to heat your property.
+They can lower your fuel bills – drawing heat from the ground means you will face cheaper energy bills as you will require less in electricity and gas to heat your property.
 This is especially true if you replace conventional electric or oil heating.

-- Lower your carbon emissions – using less electricity means that you are reducing your carbon emissions and benefiting the environment.
+Lower your carbon emissions – using less electricity means that you are reducing your carbon emissions and benefiting the environment.

-- No fuel deliveries required – as you draw heat directly from the ground you will require no, or fewer, fuel deliveries.
+No fuel deliveries required – as you draw heat directly from the ground you will require no, or fewer, fuel deliveries.

-- Minimal maintenance required – GSHPs are built to last and require very little in the way of maintenance.
+Minimal maintenance required – GSHPs are built to last and require very little in the way of maintenance.

+Working across the UK and based in Nottingham, we work with you to ensure heat pumps would be suitable for the property.
 GSHPs are more suited to some properties than others, so let’s take a look at some questions to establish whether it could be right for yours:

 - Is your property suitable for a ground loop?
 It doesn’t have to be particularly big, but the ground needs to be suitable for digging a trench or a borehole and accessible to digging machinery.

 - What fuel will you be replacing?
 The system will pay for itself very quickly if it is replacing an electricity, oil, coal, or bottled gas heating system.
 Heat pumps may not be the best option for homes or businesses using mains gas but the return on investments can still be very good, for example, farmers using mains gas for drying processes.

 - What type of heating system will you use?
 GSHPs can perform better with underfloor heating systems or warm air heating than with radiator-based systems because of the lower water temperatures required.